How to describe company processes using a Turtle Diagram

 Turtle diagram – summary

 As you can see, defining a Process Card based on a turtle diagram is an activity that forms a logical whole.
-Special training and competences are not required apart from the role of the moderator.
-It is most often implemented by a QMS coordinator / representative.
+Special training and competencies are not required apart from the role of the moderator.
+It is most often implemented by a QMS coordinator/representative.

 Of course, in case of any changes, it needs an appropriate update.
 If such a situation occurs, it is worth emphasizing it during the management review.
 Thus, it is not a document created only at the beginning of the quality management system (QMS) implementation.

-An additional advantage when using it is building awareness among the members of the organization as a process approach strategy.
+An additional advantage of using it is building awareness among the members of the organization as a process approach strategy.

 Download for FREE our E-BOOKS